DEVON YURTS Glamping in Style!

 • Meeting Expectations

 1. Guests Moved 2 fire pits from their bases on the yurt field and then lit them under the overhang of our stable block as it was raining and they didnt want to get wet whilst having a camp fire.
 The logs in the fire pits were spitting out sparks in the breeze and the fire risk was enormous.
-The stables are timber built and are full of hay, straw and wood shavings.
+The stables are timber built and are full of hay, straw and wood shavings for our livestock.
 The guests were asked to extinguish them and move them back to the field.

 Please do not move the fire pits from their location for safety reasons.